2019 Board Bios

 Jonathan Essa, AIA, NCARB, LEED AP BD+C – Chapter Director

 Born and raised mostly here in Jacksonville, Jonathan’s interests focused mainly on building small scale models growing up, which opened his mind to the three-dimensional aspect of spaces.
 That interest led to a career in architecture.
-Jonathan is a Project Architect at Haskell with 11+ years of architectural experience. ¬He has a variety of project experience including federal, commercial, and higher education facilities from concept through project completion. ¬In addition to being a licensed architect in the state of Florida, he also holds a LEED AP with Specialty credential and is well-versed in sustainable design with a broad range of experience in federal sectors.
+Jonathan is a Project Manager at Nelson/Wakefield Beasley with 13+ years of architectural experience.
+He has a variety of project experience including federal, commercial, higher education, aviation, and retail facilities from concept through project completion.
+In addition to being a licensed architect in the state of Florida and Pennsylvania, he also holds a LEED AP with Specialty credential and is well-versed in sustainable design with a broad range of experience in federal sectors.
 He is also a big proponent of utilizing Building Information Modeling (BIM) in his projects.
 Jonathan holds both undergraduate and professional degrees in architecture from Florida A&M University.

 Michael A. Byrd, Sr., AIA, CBO, NCARB – State Director